 It has been demonstrated numerically that it is possible to obtain fractional quantum Hall models in lattice systems by constructing a lattice Hamiltonian having many of the same features as the Hamiltonian in the corresponding continuum systems.
-We have instead derived various lattice fractional quantum Hall models in lattice systems, in which the approach instead is to consider analytical wavefunctions having practically the same form as in the continuum and then derive Hamiltonians for which these lattice states are ground states.
+We have proposed a different route to obtain fractional quantum Hall models in lattice systems, in which the approach instead is to consider analytical wavefunctions having practically the same form as in the continuum and then derive Hamiltonians for which these lattice states are ground states.
 This includes, e.g., models with Laughlin and Moore-Read ground states.
-The analytical form of the wavefunction allows us to compute interesting properties, including topological properties, of the states for system sizes much larger than what can be reached with exact diagonalization.
+The analytical form of the wavefunctions allows us to compute interesting properties, including topological properties, of the states for system sizes much larger than what can be reached with exact diagonalization.
 The exact Hamiltonians of the models contain interactions between spins that are far apart, but in a number of cases we have demonstrated that the Hamiltonian can be transformed into a short-range Hamiltonian without significantly altering the ground state.
 We have used this observation to propose a scheme to implement a related model in ultracold atoms in optical lattices.

 We may then ask how we can find Hamiltonians for which at least the ground state can be found analytically.
 A more effective approach to find exactly solvable models, however, is to start by writing down an interesting wavefunction and then find a Hamiltonian for which the wavefunction is the ground state.

 We have demonstrated that conformal field theory can be used to obtain an interesting family of quantum many-body models (including those discussed above and different types of critical models in 1D) with analytical ground states and few-body Hamiltonians, and we have used Monte Carlo simulations to compute interesting properties of these models.
 We are also investigating how the physical states inherit properties from the underlying conformal field theory.